NEET 2020: Twice in a Year? Application Form, Dates, Eligibility, Syllabus

 - Candidates must provide working phone number and email Id at the time of registration to get login credentials.

 - Candidates must submit recent passport size photograph & signature in the prescribed format to avoid rejection of images later.

 - There is no need to send the printout of application form to the board.

 The application fee payable for different categories is:

 - SC/ST/PWD/Transgender Category: Rs.750/-

 - Candidates will have to also pay additional charges & GST.

 Mode of Payment: Candidates will be able to pay the Application Fee through online as well as offline mode.
-The fee can be paid through Credit Card/Debit Card/Net-banking for online mode.
-For offline mode it must be paid through E-Challan at State Bank of India (SBI) branches only.
+Credit Card/Debit Card/Net-banking are available as online mode.
+For offline mode, E-Challan facility is available at State Bank of India (SBI) branches.

 NEET 2020 Application Form Correction

 - Candidates will be able to do NEET Application Form Correction from 3rd week of January till last week of January 2020.